thomas-fossati/llt/diary.md

 | CTL | 24       | 25
 | EXP | 31       | 140

-Liar ends up retransmitting a lot more (+460%) decreased throughput
+Liar ends up retransmitting a lot more (+460%) which implies a substantial decrease in throughput:

 - TCP flow throughput (Mbps)